 When you make the decision to relinquish your green card, you should also be aware of certain consequences that may come along with doing so – particularly in the realm of taxes.

 By filing form I-407, you may trigger what is known as “the exit tax.”
 Expatriation tax provisions are found under Internal Revenue Code (IRC) sections 877 and 877A, “Tax Responsibilities of Expatriation,” which covers both US citizens who have renounced their citizenship as well as long-term residents (as defined in IRC 877(e)) who have ended their US resident status for federal tax purposes.

 - Your average annual net income tax for the five years before termination of residency is more than $165,000 (2018, Form 8854); or

 - Your net worth is $2 million or more on the date of termination of residency; or

 - You fail to certify, under penalties of perjury, that all US federal tax obligations have been complied with for the five tax years preceding the tax year that includes the expatriation date.

 If any of these rules apply, you are considered a covered expatriate.

-You may not be subject to the exit tax if you have complied with number 3 above and if you fall under the dual citizen or minor rules, which are:
+However, you may not be subject to the exit tax if you have complied with rule 3 above and if you fall under the dual citizen or minor rules.